 - If you’re planning to rent a dethatcher, mark any shallow irrigation lines, sprinkler heads, or buried utility lines before starting.
 This is no time for surprises!

 - Ask the rental agency to adjust the spacing and cutting depth for your grass type.
 The blades should be set to cut no deeper than ½ inch into the soil.
 Make sure to get directions for how to use the dethatcher, and follow all of them carefully.
 (Yes, ALL of them!)
 A dethatcher is heavy, so ask for help loading and unloading it, and know that you’ll need a truck to move it.

 - After dethatching, your lawn will look ragged.
 Use a leaf rake to get rid of the thatch you loosened up.

 - If bare spots were created by dethatching, use a patching product, like Scotts® EZ Seed®, to repair them.

 - Now you can feed the rest of your grass.
 Once that’s wrapped, water your entire lawn to help it recover from all of the poking and prodding.

 When to Dethatch Your Lawn

-The lawn should be dethatched when it is actively growing and the soil is moderately moist.
-The best time of year for dethatching is the same as for aerating: early spring or early fall for cool-season grasses, and late spring through early summer (after the second mowing) for warm-season grasses.
+The best time to dethatch your lawn is when it’s actively growing and the soil is moderately moist.
+For cool-season grasses, that’s early spring or early fall.
+For warm-season grasses, dethatch in late spring through early summer (after the second mowing).
 That's when your grass is growing most vigorously.